 Reed was announced as the frontrunner yesterday, despite rumors that Paul Rudd’s filmmaker friend David Wain (Role Models) was also being considered for the job.

-In addition to this announcement, this press release also revealed that Adam McKay, who was set to direct the movie only to back out of conversations, will remain on the project "contributing" as a writer.
-Just how much impact he will have on the overall project will be determined in the weeks to come.
+In addition to this announcement, this press release also revealed that Adam McKay, who was set to direct the movie only to back out of conversations, will remain on the project “contributing” as a writer.
+Just how much impact he will have on the overall project will have to be determined in the weeks to come.

 image courtesy of INFphoto.com